 Before you start thinking their demands are unrealistic.
 That desire to connect relationally with the church is biblical.
 Here what Jesus says in John 15, “4 Remain in me, and I will remain in you.
 A branch can’t produce fruit by itself but must remain in the vine.
 Likewise, you can’t produce fruit unless you remain in me.
 5 I am the vine; you are the branches.
 If you remain in me and I in you, then you will produce much fruit.
 Without me, you can’t do anything.”
 (CEV) My call to the church that wants to reach Millennials be a John 15 relationally connecting church.

-In summary, Millennials are seeking anything different than anyone else.
+In summary, Millennials aren’t seeking anything different than anyone else.
 It is not rocket science.
 It does not require you to change your worship and your constitutions.
 It requires you to focus on the Work of God, teach and preach the truth.
 Focus on God’s mission and carry out that mission in that impacts the people in your community.

 Here we discuss modern day issues in light of scripture

 MAKING A DIFFERENCE, ONE STEP AT A TIME